China's Huawei expects $2 billion in 4G revenue this year

 Infrastructure spending in 4G LTE will nearly triple to $24.3 billion in 2013 from $8.7 billion in 2012, according to research firm IHS iSuppli, fueled by network expansions in major markets such as China, Japan and Germany.

-So far, Huawei and Ericsson have a combined share of 74 percent of allocated LTE contracts, Huawei executives said, citing data from research firm Informa.
+So far, Huawei and Ericsson have a combined share of 74 percent of the 4G market, Huawei executives said, citing data from research firm Informa.

 Huawei's LTE revenues were insignificant last year, but grew quickly to $1 billion in the first half of the year.
 They are on track to hit more than $2 billion for the whole of 2013, said Bob Cai, vice president for Huawei's wireless marketing.

-With slowing economies in mature markets like Europe, China is seen as a bright spot for wireless growth, especially with China Mobile Ltd spending more on its 4G network as it is expected to get a license this year, analysts said.
+With slowing economies in mature markets like Europe, China is seen as a bright spot for wireless growth, especially with China Mobile Ltd (0941.HK) spending more on its 4G network as it is expected to get a licence this year, analysts said.

-So far, Huawei and rival ZTE Corp have secured more than half of China Mobile's initial 4G contracts worth around 20 billion yuan ($3.2 billion), with the rest going to Ericsson, Alcatel-Lucent SA and Nokia Siemens Networks, sources said August.
+So far, Huawei and rival ZTE Corp (000063.SZ) (0763.HK) have secured more than half of China Mobile's initial 4G contracts worth around 20 billion yuan, with the rest going to Ericsson, Alcatel-Lucent SA ALUA.PA and Nokia Siemens Networks, sources said August.

-China's 4G licenses are expected to be based on TD-LTE technology, rather than FDD-LTE, which is more widely used globally.
-However, analysts said there was a chance that the Chinese government could award FDD-LTE licenses in the future.
+China's 4G licences are expected to be based on TD-LTE technology, rather than FDD-LTE, which is more widely used globally.
+However, analysts said there was a chance that the Chinese government could award FDD-LTE licences in the future.

 China is the world's largest wireless market with more than 1 billion subscribers, but only a fifth of them use 3G technologies and the rest on 2G.